jaythomas/resume/README.md

 - Lead developer in a team of 7, responsible for delegating tasks and ensuring code quality.
 - Helped build the backend API layer using technologies such as Ruby on Rails and Lua for a unique, high-performance, and low-latency RESTful server.
 - Created a roadmap for transitioning the web application from AngularJS to Angular.
-- Formalized design patterns across applications.
-- Created setup for continuous integrations.
-- Designed tools and scripts for continuous deployment.
+- Designed and scripted processes for continuous integration and continuous desployment.

 **Web designer, freelance (3 years)**

 - Designed websites based on client specifications with tools such as Drupal, Wordpress, Ruby on Rails, JQuery, and Sinatra.
-- Developed a behavior of self-teaching.

 **System administrator, Network Techs Inc. and Tailored Data Solutions LLC (6 years)**

 - System administrator and devops for small businesses.
-- Worked with in a wide range of environments from bare metal servers, to VMs and cloud-based solutions.

 Tools and Frameworks